 How can UK Surveyors help with your Licence Floor Plan?

 Our fully qualified and trained Surveyors will visit your site to accurately record all of the relevant information required under the Licensing Act 2003, at a day and time that suite your needs.

 After the site visit all floor plans drawings are completed within 5 working days and you will be supplied with either a paper hard copy or a plan in pdf format.

 If you require further assistance with the premises licence application, we can help since we work with the leading premises licencing companies throughout England and Wales.

-What the Licence Plans include
+What does the Premises Licence Plan include?

 - The boundary of the building.